Link to share article here:

 Can an eye cream treat puffy eyes?

-We’ve all had puffy eyes the morning after having a little too much to drink, (yes, alcohol affects your skin) but can a good eye cream really make a difference?
+We’ve all had puffy eyes the morning after having a little too many cocktails, (yes, alcohol affects your skin), but some people are more prone to swelling than others.
+Can a good eye cream really make a difference?

 The bottom line

-The good news is that your everyday moisturiser will do the job just fine.
-Our very own Soothe + Smooth Moisturisers, both Light and Rich, are safe to use around your eyes — maximum results, minimal fuss.
+So, your everyday moisturiser should do the job just fine.
+Our very own Skin + Me Soothe + Smooth Moisturisers, both Light and Rich, are safe to use around your eyes — maximum results, minimal fuss